Recipes & Cooking

 After salting and rinsing, slice into rounds or cubes, roast in the oven, or sauté on top of the stove.

-Don’t miss Emeril Lagasse’s Grilled Eggplant and Peppers With Feta recipe.
+Don’t miss this Grilled Eggplant With Feta Relish.

 Steam, roast, or pan fry with a drizzle of olive or sesame oil.